opensearch-project/spring-data-opensearch/README.md

 ### Spring Boot integration

-If you are using Spring Data Opensearch along with Spring Boot (3.x milestone releases), you may consider excluding the `ElasticsearchDataAutoConfiguration` configuration from automatic discovery.
+If you are using Spring Data Opensearch along with Spring Boot (3.x milestone releases), you may consider excluding the `ElasticsearchDataAutoConfiguration` configuration from automatic discovery (otherwise, the `Elasticsearch` related initialization kicks in).

 ```java
 @SpringBootApplication(exclude = {ElasticsearchDataAutoConfiguration.class})